Skip to Content

 There is a nice playground and sand-play area just outside the restaurant where kids can play while you linger over coffee.

-a typical finnish picnic hut with benches and a fire.
+A typical finnish picnic hut with benches and a fire.

 Like many Finland parks, Korkesaari has a round wooden hut with a fire in the center and benches around it.
 You can pick up picnic fare — sausages, rolls, ready-to-pour pancake mix and do some easy cooking over the fire with the pans and long forks the zoo provides.